MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-A-Child-Nutrition-Programs/part-220-School-Breakfast-Program/section-220.7.md

 (ii) In accordance with the financial management system established under § 220.13(i) of this part, use all revenues received by such food service only for the operation or improvement of that food service *Except that,* facilities, equipment, and personnel support with funds provided to a school food authority under this part may be used to support a nonprofit nutrition program for the elderly, including a program funded under the Older Americans Act of 1965 (42 U.S.C.
 3001 *et seq.*);

-(iii) Revenues received by the nonprofit school food service shall not be used to purchase land or buildings or to contruct buildings;
+(iii) Revenues received by the nonprofit school food service must not be used to purchase land or buildings or to construct buildings;

 (iv) Limit its net cash resources to an amount that does not exceed three months average expenditure for its nonprofit school food service or such other amount as may be approved by the State agency; and

 (v) Observe the limitations on any competitive food service as set forth in § 220.12 of this part;

-(2) Serve breakfasts which meet the minimum requirements prescribed in § 220.8, during a period designated as the breakfast period by the school;
+(2) Serve breakfasts which meet the minimum requirements prescribed in § 220.8;

 (3) Price the breakfast as a unit;

-(4) Supply breakfast without cost or at reduced price to all children who are determined by the School Food Authority to be unable to pay the full price thereof in accordance with the free and reduced price policy statements approved under part 245 of this chapter;
+(4) Serve breakfast free or at a reduced price to all children who are determined by the local education agency to be eligible for such meals under part 245 of this chapter;

-(5) Make no discrimination against any child because of his inability to pay the full price of the breakfasts;
+(5) Make no discrimination against any child because of the child's inability to pay the full price of the breakfasts;

 (6) Claim reimbursement at the assigned rates only for breakfasts served in accordance with the agreement;